How Much Does Roof Heating Cable Installation Cost in 2025?

 On average, labor costs for installing roof heating cables range from $30 to $90 per hour, making up 15% to 35% of your total cost.

-If your roof is steep or hard to access, you might pay more for installation.
-Choosing a thermostat-controlled system over a manual one can also increase labor costs.
+Expect higher labor fees for steep or hard-to-access roofs.
+A thermostat-controlled system also adds to the price.
 The good news is that most roofing installers can complete the job within a day or two.

 Heated Gutters